 Donations: If you would like to make a donation to the Ceramics Program through Tax Credit, click here for the link.
 Please remember to write in that you would like your tax credit money to go toward the HHS Ceramics program.
-This money can be used to help purchase supplies, equipment, and other materials to use in the Ceramics classroom.
+This money can be used to help purchase supplies, equipment, and fund field trips and other materials to use in the Ceramics classroom and for extracurricular activities.

 For any other donations, feel free to contact Mrs. McClellan.
 Thank you for your support of the Arts.

 Students will be evaluated by their participation, class work, objectives, completion of projects and written examinations/evaluations, throughout the year.
 Grades will only be rounded up if the percentage is equal to or greater than .59 for semester grades only.

 100-90% - A 89-80% - B 79-70% - C 69-60% - D 59-0% - F